Machine learning is the future of marketing, but what can you do today to apply it and get an edge over your competitors?

 Here are our key points to take away with you:

-- Machine learning is a field of artificial intelligence where algorithms use data to optimize their predictions and performance over time.
+- Machine learning is a field of artificial intelligence where algorithms use data to optimise their predictions and performance over time.

 - Machine learning and artificial intelligence are being used today to automate the workflow of marketers.